 We’re entering the biggest change in the way things are designed and made since the Industrial Revolution.
 The changes that you’re going to see are not only dramatic, but they’re happening very fast.
 You’ll see more change as a result of these trends in the next decade than even the largest scale companies have seen in their entire lifetimes designing buildings, cars, planes, or products.

 New computational tools are now available that allow a designer to input functional requirements like material, manufacturing method, performance criteria, and cost restrictions.
-Programming isn’t something associated with a design but will play a fundamental part moving forward.
+Programming isn’t something associated with a design, but it will play a fundamental part moving forward.

 It’s crucial for you to understand the impact these disruptions will have on the way you work and how you can manage them as we enter upon this new era of design.